jinlang226/jinlang226.github.io/content/_index.md

 ---

 #
 I’m Jinlang Wang, a second year Computer Science PhD student at the University of Wisconsin-Madison, advised by the wonderful [Tej Chajed](https://www.chajed.io/).
-I am boradly interested in formal verification, especially distributed systems verification.
+I am broadly interested in formal verification, especially distributed systems verification.
 I use Forge to verify distributed protocols like 2pc and Paxos.
 Also, I am learning Dafny, Coq, and Iris.

 ## Education
 - **[in-progress] PhD** University of Wisconsin, Madison, 2022-?